What is business process automation? Benefits and uses

 Plan for ongoing maintenance and updates

-What you automate requires you to attend to it regularly to stay effective.
+Automated processes need regular attention to stay effective.
 Business rules change, software updates, and new edge cases emerge.

 Schedule quarterly reviews to:

-- Update rules that no longer match current practices
+- update rules that no longer match current practices

 Measure the success of business process automation